 Minimizes Pressure Ulcers

-This tells you the percentage of patients that suffered from a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
-Pressure ulcers, also known as bed sores, are routinely caused by residents not being moved frequently enough.
+This indicates the percent of patients that have had a pressure ulcer.
+Pressure ulcers are considered to be a barometer of the quality of nursing care .
+Pressure ulcers, also referred to as bed sores, are often the result of patients staying in one position for too long.

 Minimizes Serious Falls